Anganathi21/Anga-Tech21/README.md

 -Small projects that sharpen my analytics and problem-solving skills.

 Language And Skills:
--Python
--SQL
--C++
+-Python,SQL and C++

 Data And Analytics:
--Excel
--Power BI
+-Excel and Power BI

 What I Use Them For:
 -Data cleaning and transformation.